o0oke/o0oke.github.com/post/Share_Page.md

 Here are some contact references in addition to the previous section.

-* I setup a messager which can got the message from index page of this side.
+* I setup a messager which can got the message from [message page]{http://www.evel.cn/index.html} of this side.
 * Google Voice number +1 5708800119, maybe you can leave a message firstly
 * I have one weibo, just called 'Evel' but I haven't used it for a long time since we using Wechat. :(